syncfusion-content/wpf-docs/wpf/ChromLessWindow/Getting-Started.md

-   > Note: The drag and drop feature for the ChromelessWindow is available only with the TitleBar.
+   N> The drag and drop feature for the ChromelessWindow is available only with the TitleBar.
 You will have to include a TitleBar into your ChromelessWindow, to incorporate this feature.
 Also it is necessary to specify the name of the TitleBar as "PART_TitleBar", to enable the drag and drop feature.